mynl/aggregate/doc/1_Getting_Started.rst

 Prerequisites
 =============

 The help assumes you know how to program in Python, understand probability, and are familiar with the concept of an aggregate distribution.
-Awareness of the material covered in `SOA exam STAM <https://www.soa.org/education/exam-req/edu-exam-stam-detail/>`_, `CAS exam MAS I <https://www.casact.org/exam/exam-mas-i-modern-actuarial-statistics-i>`_, or `IFOA CS-2 <https://www.actuaries.org.uk/curriculum_entity/curriculum_entity/8>`_ is helpful.
-The help also assumes you understand insurance terminology like limit, attachment, deductible.
+Awareness of insurance terminology such as limit, attachment and deductible, and the material covered in `SOA exam STAM <https://www.soa.org/education/exam-req/edu-exam-stam-detail/>`_, `CAS exam MAS I <https://www.casact.org/exam/exam-mas-i-modern-actuarial-statistics-i>`_, or `IFOA CS-2 <https://www.actuaries.org.uk/curriculum_entity/curriculum_entity/8>`_ is helpful.

 License
 =======